Glossary

 Z-Score — Volume Anomaly

 How many standard deviations today's volume sits above or below its 20-day average.
 Unlike Rel Vol (which is just a multiple), Z-Score accounts for how volatile a symbol's volume normally is — a +2σ spike on a calm stock is more significant than on one that swings wildly every day.
-Values above +2σ are statistically rare (top ~2% of trading days) and often coincide with news, earnings, or institutional accumulation.
+Values above +2σ are statistically unusual under a normal-distribution assumption, and often coincide with notable price events, but the cause — news, earnings, institutional flow, retail momentum, or algo activity — cannot be determined from volume alone.
+During market hours, Z-Score uses the same VP% projected volume as Rel Vol, so both metrics stay consistent and meaningful throughout the trading session rather than drifting lower as the day progresses.

 e.g. NVDA at +2.8σ means today's volume is further from normal than ~99% of recent sessions